FAQ: Attending an event at MIT

 Please visit MIT’s Events Calendar.
 There, you can search for lectures, performances, and participatory events throughout the year.
 Please note that departments are not required to submit information to the calendar—if you are looking for the location of an event that is not listed, please call the department directly using the Offices and Programs directory.

-I'm here for a high school sporting event.
+I’m attending a sporting event.
 Where are the athletics facilities?

-Check the information provided by the Department of Athletics, Physical Education, and Recreation (DAPER) for the locations and current hours of facilities.
+Check the information provided by the Department of Athletics, Physical Education, and Recreation (DAPER).

 Where do I park?